MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Netherlands/how-to-submit-vendor-payments-electronically-in-sepa-iso-20022-payment-format.md

 # How to: Submit Vendor Payments Electronically in SEPA ISO 20022 Payment Format
 In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, you can create and submit Single Euro Payments Area \(SEPA\) ISO 20022 vendor payments electronically.

  Before you can create and submit SEPA vendor payments, you must enable SEPA payments.
-For more information, see [How to: Activate SEPA Payments\-duplicate](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Netherlands/how-to-activate-sepa-payments-duplicate.md).
+For more information, see [How to: Activate SEPA Payments-duplicate](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Netherlands/how-to-activate-sepa-payments-duplicate.md).

 ### To submit vendor payments electronically in SEPA ISO 20022 payment format

-1. In the **Search** box, enter **Telebank\-Bank Overview**, and then choose the related link.
+1. In the **Search** box, enter **Telebank-Bank Overview**, and then choose the related link.

 2. Select the relevant bank account, and then, on the **Navigate** tab, in the **Telebank** group, choose **Proposal**.